DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README - World of AI.md

 Well, now Letz get cracking on *the evolution of AI over the time..*!!

-- first thing first, The field of AI is not new, rather it dates back to 1950s.
+First thing first, The field of AI is not new, rather it dates back to 1950s.
 Infact, Artificial intelligence was founded as an **academic discipline in 1955**. & since then, AI has experienced **several waves of improvement**, marked by new approaches and new advancements.
 It is also worth noting that the field of AI had its fair share of waves of disappointments -  which is  called as  **AI winter**. & AI winter phses were  marked by dismal academic interest and loss of industrial funding in AI.
 But, today AI is ubiquitous.
 Today AI is no more novelty, rather it is a necessity.
 We all very well know It's pretty much part of our day today life.

 so Lets have a look at some of the milestones in AI reserach & development.

 •	**Turbochamp in 1950**.
 Alan Turing Created a Chess Computer Program, called Turbochamp.
 Alan turing who is widely considered to be the father of AI. back then, Turbochamp logic was based on just a few of the *most basic rules of chess, and it was only able to “think” two moves in advance*.
 A fun fact & Just a quick reminder - *Fast forward to 1997*, **Deep Blue** (a chess-playing system developed by IBM) could beat **Garry Kasparov** who was then a world chess champion.But, nevertheless, Turbochamp certainly marks the begining of evolution of AI.